sony/nnabla/doc/python/file_format_converter/Function-Level_Support_Status.rst

      Asinh                                                               ✓                ASinh
      Atan                                                      ✓                          ATan
      Atanh                                                               ✓                ATanh
-     AveragePool                 ✓                             ✓              X     X     Pad, AveragePooling                                              Not all features are verified.
+     AveragePool                 ✓                             ✓              X     X     AveragePooling, Pad                                              Not all features are verified.
 Those features can be verified by ONNXRuntime when opset > 6.
 Some feature is not supported by Nnabla such as Pad's edge mode. if opset >= 10, the ceil_mode is not supported.
      BatchNormalization          X                        X    X         ✓                BatchNormalization
      BitShift                                                                       X                                                                      Not yet implemented.
-     Cast                        ✓                        ✓    ✓         X                Abs, Log
+     Cast                        ✓                        ✓    ✓         X                Log, Abs
      Ceil                        ✓                        ✓    ✓                          Ceil
-     Clip                        ✓                        ✓    ✓                    ✓     MinimumScalar, Identity, MaximumScalar
+     Clip                        ✓                        ✓    ✓                    ✓     Identity, MinimumScalar, MaximumScalar
      Compress                                                            X          X                                                                      Not yet implemented.
      Concat                      ✓              ✓              ✓                    X     Concatenate
      ConcatFromSequence                                                             X                                                                      Not yet implemented.